sparklabnyc/sharp_bayesian_environmental_health_2023/README.md

 ## Notes for attendees

 The workshop will be a series of lectures and interactive supervised lab sessions.
+We hope it's informative and fun!

-We will be using Posit (RStudio) Cloud, which assumes knowledge of R and RStudio.
-We will also ask you to pull the final versions of the GitHub repo to your Cloud account.
+We will be using `Posit (RStudio) Cloud`, which assumes knowledge of `R` and `RStudio`.
+We will also ask you to pull the final versions of the `GitHub` repo to your Cloud account.
 The basics of doing this are in a previously-created guide found via [another guide repo](https://github.com/rmp15/rstudio_cloud_tutorial/tree/main).

+This workshop is largely written in [`NIMBLE`](https://r-nimble.org/).

 Below is the set of labs to follow throughout the two days: